nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Achievements
 * Creating a set of new structures to model the Project class in our own way.
-* Our product manages two entities which have to interact with each other, compared to AB3, which only manages one entity.
+* Our product manages three entities, two of which have to interact with each other, compared to AB3, which only manages one entity.

 --------------------------------------------------------------------------------------------------------------------